-- 1 Follow the safety guidelines listed in Safety instructions. - 2 If installed remove the front bezel.
-For more information, see Removing the front bezel.
+- 1 Follow the safety guidelines listed in Safety instructions. - 2 If installed, remove the front bezel. - 3 Using the management software, prepare the drive for removal.

-- 3 Using the management software, prepare the drive for removal. - If the drive is online, the green activity or fault indicator flashes while the drive is turning off.
+If the drive is online, the green activity or fault indicator flashes while the drive is turning off.
 When the drive indicators are off, the drive is ready for removal.
-For more information, see the documentation for the storage controller. - CAUTION: Before attempting to remove or install a drive while the system is running, see the documentation for the storage controller card to ensure that the host adapter is configured correctly to support drive removal and insertion. - CAUTION: Mixing drives from previous generations of PowerEdge servers is not supported. - CAUTION: To prevent data loss, ensure that your operating system supports drive installation.
+For more information, see the storage controller documentation.

+- CAUTION: Before attempting to remove or install a drive while the system is running, see the documentation for the storage controller card to ensure that the host adapter is configured correctly to support drive removal and insertion. - CAUTION: Mixing drives from previous generations of PowerEdge servers is not supported. - CAUTION: To prevent data loss, ensure that your operating system supports drive installation.
 See the documentation supplied with your operating system.